Botswana Driving Advice and Car Hire Info

 Botswana Car Rental –

 Hertz, Europcar, Alamo , National , Avis, Budget, have outlets here.
-Also usually features on Car rental broker sites such as Argus Car rental and Web discount sites such as ebookers.com. or Expedia
+Also usually features on some Car rental broker sites and Web discount sites such as ebookers.com. or Expedia

 Botswana Self Driving Rules–